adrianschubek/dir-browser/docs/docs/getting-started/reverse-proxy.md

 ---
 # Reverse Proxy

-For production use, you should use a reverse proxy like [nginx](https://nginx.org/), [traefik](https://traefik.io/traefik/) or [Apache](https://httpd.apache.org/) to serve the directory browser.
-This has many advantages, like SSL support, caching and more.
+For production, put dir-browser behind a reverse proxy like [nginx](https://nginx.org/), [traefik](https://traefik.io/traefik/) or [Apache](https://httpd.apache.org/).
+This gives you TLS termination, central logging, and optional caching.

 Here are some basic configurations for different reverse proxies.
 You may need to adjust them to your needs.